anselboero/garden-frontend/content/notes/Terraform.md

 	  - **Destructive**: The old resource will be destroyed first and a new one will be created (e.g. changing image to a VM)
 - `terraform destroy`: Delete all the resources.

+# Open Questions
+- I think it's not possible to save every single resource as a Tf object: For Example, how can you deploy the first resources without having initialized a Google Build Trigger via UI?
+- How to structure the project?
 # Resources
 - https://developer.hashicorp.com/terraform/tutorials/gcp-get-started (all the 7 Tutorials) (opened on 2024-12-23)
 - [Google Cloud Documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs)